-The South Church baptistery is placed to the north-west side of the main church.
-It consists of two spaces (F and G) separated by stylobate with two pillar bases.
+The South Church Baptistery is located north-west of the main church.
+It consists of two spaces (F and G) separated by a stylobate with two pillar bases.
 The baptistery is entered either from room E or from the narthex.
-Another entrance connects the Baptistery with a rectangular shaped chapel (Q), leading to the main church.
-Thus in order to enter the South Church baptistery one did not need to enter the Church (the entrance is from the narthex or from the street), whether to enter the North Church baptistery it was necessary to enter the main church through its southern nave.
-This arrangement, which more suits the so-called “Syrian” mono-apsidal type (Mulholland 59) may confirm to the change the Northern Church underwent from mono-apsidal into tri-apsidal.
+Another entrance connects the baptistery with a rectangular chapel (Q), leading to the main church.
+Thus, in order to enter the South Church Baptistery, one did not need to enter the Church (the entrance is from the narthex or from the street).
+However, to enter the North Church Baptistery, one had to enter the main church through its southern nave.
+This arrangement, which suits the so-called “Syrian” mono-apsidal type (Mulholland 59) may confirm changes the Northern Church underwent from its mono-apsidal to its tri-apsidal form.

-Both baptisteries are composed of three spaces: an ante-room, a nave, and an apse with the baptism font.
-These spaces do not constitute closed rooms but are separated from each other by inner divisions.
-In the South Church Baptistery catechumens entered through the western part of the pillars and exited, after the baptism, through the eastern part into adjacent chapel (Khatchatrian 1982: 38), which connected the baptistery to the main church.
-In the North Church baptistery, the entrance was from the west, the perpendicular angle of the ante-room separated it more strictly from the nave of the baptistery chapel.
-After exiting the font, the catechumens entered through another passage into adjacent chapel and from there to the Church.
-Thus in both cases the two flows did not meet.
-It seems that in the North Church complex total separation of flows was accomplished more fully.
+Both baptisteries comprise three spaces: an ante-room, a nave, and an apse with the baptism font.
+These spaces are not closed rooms but are separated from each other by inner divisions.
+In the South Church Baptistery, catechumens entered through the western area of the pillars and exited, after baptism, through the eastern part into adjacent chapel (Khatchatrian 1982: 38) that connected the baptistery to the main church.
+In the North Church Baptistery, entrance was from the west; the perpendicular angle of the ante-room separated it more strictly from the nave of the baptistery chapel.
+After exiting the font, the catechumens entered through another passage into an adjacent chapel and from there into the Church.
+Thus, in both cases the two currents of neophytes did not meet.
+It seems that in the North Church complex, a total separation of the neophytes was accomplished.

-It is not unusual for a baptistery to have two different entrances interconnecting between various space arrangements.
-Thus, Baptistery in the East Church at Mampsis had two entrances, one leading to the southern aisle of the basilica, later blocked, and another to a chapel.
-The space of the Mampsis baptistery is nevertheless very different from that in Shivta, since it is a small room of irregular shape (5.5 x 6.5 m).
-In the 5th-century Baptistery at Qalat Sim’an the font is located within the apse which has two lateral openings, especially designed for large flows of masses (Tchalenko 1953: 1, 237-8).
-In the 5th-century Petra Church the baptismal font is situated in the middle room has entrances into adjacent rooms (Bikai 2002: 272).
-The 6th-century baptistery in Washnary (Ozurgeti region, village Gurianta) had two doorways, in western and northern walls; the northern door was directly connected to the interior of the church (Berdzenishvili 2014: 296-8).
-In fact, those entrances serve ritual purpose: the person enters through one entrance as an “old man” and exits as reborn, prepared to participate in the Eucharistic mysteries (Pena 1997: 96).
+It is not unusual for a baptistery to have two different entrances interconnecting various arrangements of space.
+Thus, the baptistery in the East Church at Mampsis had two entrances, one leading to the southern aisle of the basilica (later blocked) and another to a chapel.
+The space of the Mampsis Baptistery is nevertheless very different from that in Shivta, since it is a small room of irregular shape (5.5 x 6.5 m).
+In the fifth-century baptistery at Qalat Sim’an, the font is located within the apse.
+This has two lateral openings, especially designed for large movements of people (Tchalenko 1953: 1, 237–8).
+In the fifth-century Petra Church, the baptismal font situated in the middle room has entrances into adjacent rooms (Bikai 2002: 272).
+The sixth-century baptistery in Washnary (Ozurgeti region, village Gurianta) had two doorways, in the western and northern walls; the northern door was directly connected to the church’s interior (Berdzenishvili 2014: 296–8).
+These entrances served a ritual purpose: a person enters through one entrance as an “old man” and exits as reborn, prepared to participate in the Eucharistic mysteries (Pena 1997: 96).

-Baptismal fonts in both churches in Shivta are placed within the apse.
-In the North Church baptistery, in the wall of the apse, just above the cruciform font, a small hole is visible, an entrance of the pipe through which water entered the font from a water reservoir just on the back of the apse wall (Evenary & all 1984: 165; Tepper and Bar Oz 2020; area E).
-According to the baptismal rite articulated already in Didache, running water was used to symbolize “Living water” (Bogdanović 2017: 62).
-After the ceremony, all the water had to be drawn out of the font.
+Baptismal fonts in both of Shivta’s churches are placed within the apse.
+In the North Church Baptistery, in the wall of the apse just above the cruciform font, a small hole is visible, at the entrance of the pipe through which water entered the font from a water reservoir just on the back of the apse wall (Evenary & all 1984: 165; Tepper and Bar Oz 2020; area E).
+According to the baptismal rite articulated in the Didache, running water symbolized “living water” (Bogdanović 2017: 62).
+After the ceremony, all water had to be drawn out of the font.